maxnz/csinparallel-gen/README.md

 The files `SKIP` and `SKIP_IMAGES` are added to the `stage5` directory.
 The `SKIP_IMAGES` file does the same thing it does in the `stage2` directory.
 The `SKIP` file has the scripts skip stage 5 completely.
-Stage 5 adds extra software to the image that students don't actually need (such as LibreOffice, etc.).
+Stage 5 adds extra software to the image that we don't actually need (such as LibreOffice, etc.).
-I also wasn't able to make the scripts work with stage 5 enabled.